That’s the slogan for Washington County’s Convention and Visitors Bureau. Our task was to showcase “The Best of Texas.”

 In the center of bluebonnet country, Brenham and Washington County is a special place that embodies Texas history, culture, and natural beauty.
 This video production highlights all of the stops that delight visitors: festivals, wineries, live music, history and small-town charm.

 We worked closely with the Washington County Chamber of Commerce and Convention & Visitors Bureau to capture footage of their little corner of heaven.
 This video production will be used to promote Brenham and Washington County as a tourist destination.
-We visited historical sites and locations throughout the region to gather our footage.
+Then we visited historical sites and locations throughout the region to gather our footage.

 Producing the CVB's web movies for families and corporate groups involved a lot of location videography.
 We got to know the area and the people very well on our many sojourns there.